Child Custody Lawyer In Colorado Springs

-Child Custody under Colorado law is known as “parental responsibility” and encompasses “parenting time” (who the Child is with) and “decision-making” for major decisions regarding the Child.
-Parental responsibility cases can be brought as part of a divorce but the Parents do not have to be married to bring a parental responsibility case.
-The custody of a Child is at stake and Colorado law has provided a means by which that custody can be determined–regardless of the marital status of the Parents.
-Be prepared for your case by hiring an experienced child custody support laywer in Coloraod Springs.
+Child custody under Colorado law is known as "parental responsibility" and encompasses "parenting time" (who the child is with) and "decision-making" for major decisions regarding the child.
+Parental responsibility cases can be brought as part of a divorce but the parents do not have to be married to bring a parental responsibility case.
+The custody of a child is at stake and Colorado law has provided a means by which that custody can be determined--regardless of the marital status of the parents.
+Be prepared for your case by hiring an experienced child custody lawyer in Colorado Springs.

-Child custody determinations are made based upon the “best interest of the Child”.
-This means that a Parent’s wishes are considered, but not necessarily controlling on the Court.
-Title 14, specifically 14-10-124, Colorado Revised Statutes, (C.R.S.) provides a list of issues a Court must decide to determine the best interest of the Child.
-The list includes:
+Child custody determinations are made based upon the "best interest of the child".
+This means that a parent's wishes are considered, but not necessarily controlling on the Court.
+Title 14, specifically 14-10-124, Colorado Revised Statutes, (C.R.S.) provides a list of issues a court must decide to determine the best interest of the child.

 - The wishes of the child's parents as to parenting time;

 - The wishes of the child if he or she is sufficiently mature to express reasoned and independent preferences as to the parenting time schedule;

 - The interaction and interrelationship of the child with his or her parents, his or her siblings, and any other person who may significantly affect the child's best interests;